Matter-Manifest/image-optimization/README.md

 ## Deploy the solution using CDK
 AWS CDK is an open-source software development framework used to define cloud infrastructure in code and provision it through AWS CloudFormation.
 Follow these steps in your command line to deploy the image optimization solution with CDK, using the region and account information configured in your AWS CLI.

+MAKE SURE TO REMEMBER TO USE THE RIGHT AWS PROFILE

 ```
 git clone https://github.com/aws-samples/image-optimization.git
 cd image-optimization